JWQ2020/capstone/README.md

 ## Key components
 The key components of this project are
 1. The Jupyter notebook `Starbucks_Capstone_notebook.ipynb` containing the code that processes the Starbucks data set, and that runs the analyses to predict which offers customers are likely to complete.
 2. The Starbucks data set, which is the basis of the investigation.
-This comprises three json files:
+These are held in the folder `data`.
+The data set comprises three json files:
  - `portfolio.json` contains data on the portfolio of offers sent by Starbucks
  - `profile.json` contains demographic data for each of the customers in the data set
  - `transcript.json` contains a history of events, e.g. offers received, and transctions, related to each customer.
+Note that due to upload size limitations, the file has been uploaded as a .zip file, and should be unzipped before use.
+See instructions below.

 ## Other files
 Processing of the Starbucks takes some time.
 Instead, you can simply load the already-processed data, which is contained in the following files: